ArchipelagoMW/Archipelago/docs/apworld specification.md

 See [world api.md](world api.md) for details.

-apworld provides a way to package and ship a world that is not part of the main distribution by placing a `*.apworld` file in the worlds folder.
+apworld provides a way to package and ship a world that is not part of the main distribution by placing a `*.apworld` file into the worlds folder.

 ## File Format